gabridome/docs/descriptors_in_the_wild.md

 ```

 Where of course `$BDK_xpub_84_for_rec_desc`is the derived master public created in BDK and received by Core's owner.
+the meaning of what is before and after is illustrated in the doc that explain
+the use of [Output Descriptors in Bitcoin Core][Output Descriptors].

 We add the necessary checksum using the specific `bitcoin-cli` call.